GabrielHub/UniversitySimulator/README.md

 ## End Game: *TO BE DESIGNED*

-### Difficulty

-**Early Game:**

-	Set fairly easy, you can only lose if you get 0 students or 0 wealth.
-	Growth isn't based on any dynamic difficulty but by basic actions that only push you forward.

 ### Events

 	Done using the EventController script.
 Uses an event ticker that counts down the time since the last event.